rcpch/digital-growth-charts-server/docs/about/get-digital-growth-charts.md

 reviewers: Dr Marcus Baw
 ---

-# Get Digital Growth Charts

 ## Paper growth charts holding up your digital transformation?

 We know from talking to experienced child health clinicians that they absolutely **must have** growth charts in any new digital solution.
-The lack of good quality digital charts on the market has really held back digital transformation in many care settings.
+The lack of good quality and richly functional digital growth charts on the EPR/EHR market has held back digital transformation in many care settings.
 Some settings were forced to either hold up plans for digitisation, or use a parallel paper chart workflow.

-We built the RCPCH Digital Growth Charts project to be a cost-effective, safe solution to that problem.
+**We built the RCPCH Digital Growth Charts project to be a cost-effective, safe solution to that problem.**

-## Trusted, beautiful Digital Growth Charts
+## Trusted, familiar-looking Digital Growth Charts

 Produced and warranted by the RCPCH itself, the international authority on child health.
-Designed to be familiar to clinicians used to the old paper growth charts.
-And also richly functional, adding features like automatic gestational age correction, bone age, midparental height, event recording, and specialist references for Turner and Down syndromes.
+Designed to be familiar to clinicians used to paper growth charts.
+And also richly functional, adding features like automatic gestational age correction, bone age, mid-parental height, event recording, and specialist references for Turner and Down syndromes.

 ## The heavy lifting is done for you.